Making Sense of the Appraisal Process

 Paired Sales Analysis

 Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They thoroughly understand the value of certain features to the residents of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
 By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to knowing the true value of features of homes in Bakersfield and Kern, Fariss Appraisal Services is second to none.
 The sales comparison approach to value is typically given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-It is important to note that while this amount is probably the best indication of what a house is worth, it may not be the final sales price.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from Fariss Appraisal Services will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it may not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Fariss Appraisal Services will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.